Harton/TT-Graphmaker-in-C-/README.md

   A datafile containing the numbers of a pulse.

   Internet access.

+  A .rar file unpacker.

 <b>     How to</b>

 1: Get the C# project from: https://www.dropbox.com/s/j6imj9euvq1ywbw/Graphmaker.rar

+2: Open Graphmaker.rar and unpack the Graphmaker folder.

-2: Open in C# compiler (Example Visual Studio 2010)
+2: Open C# compiler (Example Visual Studio 2010) and choose "Open Project" and select the

 3: Run program